Amended and Approved by the Board of Directors

 SAMPLE Disclosure for Public Speaking: David Coleman, MD

-- I am a current member of the ABIM Board of Directors and of the Internal Medicine Exam Committee.
+- I am a current member of the ABIM Board of Directors and of the Internal Medicine Approval Committee.

 - To protect the integrity of Board Certification, ABIM enforces strict confidentiality and ownership of exam content.

-- As a member of the Board of Directors and of an ABIM exam committee, I agree to keep exam information confidential.
+- As a member of the Board of Directors and of an ABIM Approval Committee, I agree to keep exam information confidential.

 - As is true for any ABIM candidate who has taken an exam for Certification, I have signed the Pledge of Honesty in which I have agreed not to share ABIM exam questions with others.